 – Jasmine Tribe, campaigns co-ordinator for City to Sea

-The Green Gathering is seeking suppliers of washable period pants, cups and pads to exhibit at the Campaign For Cloth stall at the festival on the first weekend of August.
-There will be a private washing space for reuseables next to the stall and near compost toilets.
+The Green Gathering is seeking suppliers of washable period pants, cups and pads to exhibit at the festival on the first weekend of August.

 “It’s fantastic there are now so many practical and aesthetically lovely #PlasticFreePeriod products to choose from.
 Reuseables can be expensive initially but they’re much, much cheaper in the long run.
 Perhaps girls should receive a one-off payment when they reach period age to help them get started?
 I’d campaign for that!”